psam3210/.github/README.md

 #### A Note on ChatGPT

 You may *not* use ChatGPT to explicitly complete any of our programming assignments — the goal of these assignments are to teach you the fundamentals of computer science and using a large language model to do the work will prevent you from actually learning any of the concepts.
 However, I welcome its usage as a tool for understanding concepts covered in class, as well as for your final project.
 I view ChatGPT like any other resource (MDN, StackOverflow, etc) — you need to learn what to ask it before it actually becomes useful.

-And the goal of this course is to ensure that you have a solid understanding of the fundamentals.
+The goal of this course is to ensure that you have a solid understanding of the fundamentals of programming.
+By engaging with ChatGPT or another LLM based tool, you are only doing yourself a disservice.

 ### Pairing